 Lubricate door hinges, locks and window mechanisms periodically with powdered graphite.
 Clean window frames and tracks to ensure easy operation.
-Clean the glass windows, inside and out, with a commercially available glass cleaner.
-You can also use a mixture of one part white vinegar to ten parts water.
-This will remove the haze that builds up on the inside of the glass windows.
-Use a soft cloth or paper towels to clean all glass.

 Clean the seals with a damp cloth or mild detergent every three to six months, taking care not to use strong solvents, as they will damage the seals.
 A coat of natural silicone lubricant applied after the seal has dried will keep it flexible.
 This is a good practice for all the rubber seals in your camper.
 If the camper is exposed to salt air, more frequent lubrication will be required.

-ACRYLIC WINDOWS/HEKI SKYLIGHT VENT
+ACRYLIC WINDOWS